Running the project

 npm run dev

 Keep in mind that running only those two apps will not listen for changes in their dependencies.
-E.g. if you've added a new integration package that is plugged into the api-harmonization
+E.g. if you've added a new integration package that is plugged into the api-harmonization app and then make some changes to it, the api-harmonization will not notice those changes until you:

 - Rebuild the integration packages manually.